mcdonc/.nixconfig/videos/backups/script.rst

 - Restart the display manager.

-- Bob, he is your uncle.
+- Bob, he becomes your uncle.